konacurrents/SemanticMarkerAPI/README.md

 <details>
 <summary><code>Apple iOS Objective-C</code> <code><b>create Semantic Marker</b></code></summary>
 This is a simple example of creating a Tier I Semantic Marker inside the iOS Apple Objective-c code base.
+The <b>createSemanticMarker</b> is a method that performs all the Semantic Marker image merging and creation.
+The image merging is placing the avatarImage inside the resulting Semantic Marker at a size and aspect ratio inherent to the Semantic Marker specifications.

 ##### Example iOS ObjectiveC
 ```objectiveC